QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

     using Plots, ForwardDiff

-    # Operator to get the derivative of this function using AD
+    # operator to get the derivative of this function using AD
     D(f) = x -> ForwardDiff.derivative(f, x)

     q(x) = sin(x)